James-Beasley/scripts/README.md

 A collection of various shell scripts.

-## Configure-debian.sh
+## configure-debian.sh

 A script for configuring a clean install of Debian into a fully functional workstation using my personal [dotfiles](https://github.com/TheAwesomeEgg/dotfiles).
-The script assumes that Debian has been installed with no graphical environment, and the logged-in user has `sudo` access.
+The script assumes that Debian has been installed with no graphical environment, and the logged in user has `sudo` access.

 Download the script using: